O. S. Stapley: Political career

 In the early 1900s he was a councilman in Mesa, Arizona.
 During this same period he also served as a trustee on the Mesa School Board.

 In 1914, he declared his candidacy for the state senate from Maricopa County.
 Both of the incumbents were Democrats, C. B. Wood and H. A. Davis, but Wood was not running for re-election, due to his appointment by Woodrow Wilson to be the U. S. Postmaster for Phoenix.
 Davis did run, and along with Stapley, there were three other Democrats seeking the 2 nominations: Harry Johnson, J. A. R. Irvine, and Sam F. Webb.
-Stapley garnered the most number of votes in the Democrat's primary, while Webb eked out a victory over the incumbent, Davis.
+Stapley garnered the most votes in the Democrat's primary, while Webb eked out a victory over the incumbent, Davis.
 Stapley and Webb were elected in the November general election.

 In 1916, both incumbents, O. S. Stapley and Webb had decided not to run for re-election.
 However, by April Stapley had changed his mind and decided to run.
 Heading into the primary, there developed two teams of candidates for the two Democrat nominations, Stapley along with W. T. Smith one side, with Davis, who had lost in the 1914 primary, and Paul Baxter Beville on the other.
 In the primary Davis finished first, with 2,997 votes, and Stapley second with 2,527, edging out Belville who received 2,452.
 However, Stapley and Davis were defeated in the general election, losing to the Republicans Ernest Hall and H. B. Wilkinson.